*

 • As pointed out above, most reactions are not reversible and have the usual complete arrow (c) doc b only pointing to the right i.e. in the direction the reaction goes 100%.

-Two examples of reversible reactions are given below: (more details for GCSE)
+Two examples of reversible reactions are given below:

-(a) The thermal decomposition of ammonium chloride.
+(a) The thermal decomposition of ammonium chloride

 On heating strongly, the white solid ammonium chloride, decomposes into a mixture of two colourless gases - ammonia and hydrogen chloride.
 On cooling the reaction is reversed and solid ammonium chloride reforms.